Ask for a Termite Inspection

 Another proven way to ensure termite control is to use boric acid.
-The boric acid powder effectively removes existing termites, so treat the wood items with boric powder acid before you get them to use.
-Similarly, in the woods outside your house, spray the wood and keep spraying at regular intervals to avoid termite infestation or growth.
+The boric acid powder effectively removes existing termites, treating the wood items with boric powder acid before you get them to use.
+Similarly, in the woods outside your house, spray the wood and keep regularly spraying to avoid termite infestation or growth.

 Improved Methods of Termite Control